iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.2/report.md

 > Totally unclear whether it is doing anything<br> :date: __2021-05-20 23:53:37__

 > I've never been able to use this app, as it's incompatible with phones made before ~2017, which is quite disgusting given the reason for its existence.<br> :date: __2021-05-13 17:33:32__

-> Don't think this app works as good as it does any more.
-When I used to switch off Bluetooth I got a notification now it doesn't do anything<br> :date: __2021-04-28 18:13:57__

-> Waste of time<br> :date: __2021-04-27 14:25:19__

-> Truly ridiculous that there is a different app for Scotland.
-I need to have the England one as well and deactivate the other one every time I cross the border.
-Proof that devolution is a total waste of time and money.<br> :date: __2021-04-20 11:47:01__